BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 An *ontology* is the representation of knowledge of a particular application domain, i.e., a *representation of the relevant concepts and their relationships*.

 The term "ontology" was originally coined in philosophy and is now also used in Computer Science.
 See, e.g., (Busse et al., 2015).
-Let us look at some specific examples of knowledge about arts (Fig. 3.2).
+Let us look at some specific examples of knowledge about creative arts (Fig. 3.2).

 ![Fig. 3.2: Examples of arts facts](images/Arts_Fact_Examples.png)